okbg/almanora/README.md

   projectVersion: "1.2.3",          // Default derived from package.json
   framework: "nextjs",              // Default derived from package.json
-  nodeVersion: "21",                // Default derived from node -v };
+  nodeVersion: "21",                // Default derived from node -v
+  envFile: ".dotenv.local"          // Default .env.local or .env if any exists };
 ```